Ana Hatherly

-Ana Hatherly (8 May 1929 – 5 August 2015) was a Portuguese academic, poet, visual artist, essayist, film maker, painter and writer.
+Ana Hatherly (8 May 1929 – 5 August 2015) was a Portuguese academic, poet, visual artist, essayist, filmmaker, painter, and writer.
 She was considered one of the pioneers of the experimental poetry and experimental literature movement in Portugal.

 Biography

 Hatherly was born in Porto, Portugal, in 1929.
 She obtained a degree in Germanic philology from the University of Lisbon and a doctorate in Hispanic studies from the University of California, Berkeley, Berkeley, and was also trained in both film and music.
 Hatherly was a professor of human and social sciences at Universidade Nova de Lisboa, where she founded the university's Institute of Portuguese Studies.
 She utilized film, visual arts, and poetry in her work, which included the avant-garde.

-During 1958, she started her literary career with the publication of Um Ritmo Perdido, a collection of poems.
-Her poetry books include Um Calculador de Improbabilidades (2001), O Pavão Negro (2003), Itinerários (2003) and Fibrilações (2005).
-Hatherly has published poetry, essays and fiction that has been translated into European languages, Japanese and Chinese.
+In 1958, she started her literary career with the publication of Um Ritmo Perdido, a collection of poems.
+Her poetry books include Um Calculador de Improbabilidades (2001), O Pavão Negro (2003), Itinerários (2003), and Fibrilações (2005).
+Hatherly has published poetry, essays, and fiction that have been translated into European languages, Japanese and Chinese.
 She later became Emeritus Professor and a founding member of the Universidade Nova de Lisboa.
 She was also the Chair of the Portuguese PEN Club.

 Hatherly was interested in the visual aspects of poetry, which led to her successfully exploring visual mediums of art, such as painting and films.

 Ana Hatherly died in a hospital in Lisbon, on 5 August 2015, at the age of 86.
 Her funeral was held at the Estrela Basilica in Lisbon, with burial in the Olivais cemetery.